-Any party may, at its expense, make direct arrangements with a stenographer to create a record of the arbitration.
+Any party may, at its expense, make direct arrangements with a stenographer to create a record of the employment arbitration.
 The parties and arbitrator shall be given notice three days before the hearing.
 Suppose the arbitrator determines or the parties agree that said record is the official record of the arbitration.
 In that case, It must be provided to the arbitrator and made available for inspection as the arbitrator directs.

 A party may, at its expense, directly contract with an interpreter.

 Employment Arbitration Rules #22: Attendance at Hearings

 The arbitrator has the authority to exclude non-party witnesses from the hearing during the testimony of other witnesses and to exclude any nonparty non-witnesses from hearings.